ErickGuerra1/ErickGuerra1/README.md

 - 💻 Systems Analysis and Development Student
 - 📚 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn more about Python